cyberbotics/webots-doc/reference/damping.md

 The `linear` field indicates the amount of damping that must be applied to the body's linear motion.
 The `angular` field indicates the amount of damping that must be applied to the body's angular motion.
-The linear damping can be used, e.g., to slow down a vehicule by simulating air or water friction.
+The linear damping can be used, e.g., to slow down a vehicle by simulating air or water friction.
 The angular damping can be used, e.g., to slow down the rotation of a rolling ball or the spin of a coin.
 Note that the damping is applied regardless of the shape of the object, so damping cannot be used to model complex fluid dynamics (use